shakna-israel/ogw/README.md

 	* We will probably reimplement this using a differing syntax.

+---

 ## Limitations

 Currently there is no way to add libraries or header files.
 (This will be implemented further down the line).

+---

+## Building

+You'll need to have `libtcc` installed and available.

+You'll need to have `xxd` installed.

+You'll need a C compiler, and `make`.

+Then run:

+	make

+### Platforms

+I've only run this against Linux.
+Windows & macOS users will probably have to tweak the Makefile for their platform, but it should be able to get it running with minimal fuss.

+## Usage

+Once built, you can run it with:

+	./ogw FILE

 ---